NebulousLabs/Sia/doc/File Contract Negotiation.md

 ---------------------

 1. The renter makes an RPC to the host, opening a connection.
 The minimum deadline for the connection is 600 seconds.
-The host needs extra time because a significant amount of metadata modifications may be necessary on the host's end, especially when renewing larger file contracts.

-2. The host sends the most recent copy of the settings to the renter, signed. along with the most recent file contract revision.
+The renter then sends a file contract ID, indicating the file contract that is getting revised during the RPC.

+2. The host will respond with a 32 byte challenge - a random 32 bytes that the renter will need to sign.

+3. The renter will sign the challenge with the renter key that protects the file contract.
+This is to prove that the renter has access to the file contract.

+4. The host will verify the challenge signature, then send an acceptance or rejection.
+If accetped, the host will send the most recent file contract revision for the file contract along with the transaction signagtures that validate the revision.
+The host will lock the file contract, meaning no other changes can be made to the revision file contract until this connection has closed.
+The host sends the most recent revision of the host settings to the renter, signed.
 If the host is not accepting new file contracts, the connection is closed.

-3. The renter either accepts or rejects the settings.
-If accepted, the renter sends an unsigned file contract to the host, containing the same Merkle root as the previous file contract, and also containing a renewed payout with conditional payments to the host to cover the host storing the data for the extended duration.
+5. The renter either accepts or rejects the settings.
+If accepted, the renter sends a funded, unsigned file contract to the host, containing the same Merkle root as the previous file contract, and also containing a renewed payout with conditional payments to the host to cover the host storing the data for the extended duration.

-4. The host will accept or reject the renewed file contract.
-If accepted, the host will add collateral (and miner fees if desired) and return the file contract unsigned to the renter.
+6. The host will accept or reject the renewed file contract.
+If accepted, the host will add collateral (and miner fees if desired) and send the inputs + outputs for the collateral, along with any new parent transactions.
+The length of any of these may be zero.

-5. The renter will accept or reject the host's additions.
-If accepting, the renter will sign the file contract and return it to the host.

-6. The host will accept or reject the renter's signature on the file contract.
+7. The renter will accept or reject the host's additions.
+If accepting, the renter will send signatures for the transaction to the host.
+The renter will also send a signature for a no-op file contract revision that follows the file contract.

-   If accepting, the host will add its signature and return the complete, fully signed file contract to the renter.
-The renter and the host may each now submit the file contract to their transaction pools.
+8. The host may only reject the file contract in the event that the renter has sent invalid signatures, so the acceptance step is skipped.
+The host signs the file contract and sends the transaction signatures to the renter, and the host creates and sends a signature for the no-op revision that follows the file contract.
+The connection is closed.

 Data Request
 ------------